The Omega Objection

 Book 2 in San Andreas Shifters Series

-Tank is working as a bouncer when he notices something odd about the sexy-as-sin bartender.
-He’s odorless, he’s amazingly popular with shifters, and he’s terrified.
+Tank is working as a bouncer at a nightclub when he notices something odd about the sexy-as-sin bartender.
+Isaac is odorless, amazingly popular with shifters, and terrified.

 Isaac is trying to escape his past.
 He hides in San Francisco because everyone knows that there are no werewolves in the Bay Area.

-Can a gentle werewolf with a trampled heart show a man who’s been running scared that sometimes there are monsters worth running towards?
+Can a gentle werewolf with a trampled heart show a man who’s been running scared his whole life that sometimes there are monsters worth running towards?

-This book contains M/m sexy times, mild themes of dominance and submission, and horrible puns.
+This book contains M/m sexy times and horrible puns.
 If you get offended easily, then you probably will.
-San Andreas Shifter stories contain bad language, dirty deeds, and outright admiration for the San Francisco Bay Area.
+San Andreas Shifter books include blue language, dirty deeds, and outright admiration for the San Francisco Bay Area.
 Not for the faint of heart or mouth or tongue.

 LISTEN TO A SAMPLE OF THE AUDIOBOOK?